Home Why Ams? About Us Meet the Staff Contact Us

 Private Mortgage Insurance (PMI) is often a necessary expense that accompanies buying a house with less than 20% down in cash.

 By definition, PMI is insurance designed to protect the lender from individuals who default in their loans and who have less than 20% equity in their property.
-Therefore, lenders require buyers putting less than 20% down to purchase PMI to insure the cost of risks like foreclosure.
+Therefore, lenders require PMI to insure the risks of foreclosure.

 top